Description

 Course Overview

-Over one day, learners’ performance will be optimised to deal with a deteriorating patient, resuscitation attempts and related events.
-The qualification will develop their existing knowledge and skills in patient assessment, devising a working diagnosis and recognising deterioration and management.
-Learners’ existing skills will also be developed so that they work effectively in a team to resuscitate patients in medical or traumatic cardiac arrest, in the out of hospital/prehospital environment.
+Over one day of Out of Hospital Adult Immediate Life Support training, learners’ performance will be optimised to deal with a deteriorating patient, resuscitation attempts, and related events.
+The qualification will develop their existing knowledge and skills in patient assessment, devising a working diagnosis, and recognising deterioration and management.
+Learners’ existing skills will also be developed so that they work effectively in a team to resuscitate patients in medical or traumatic cardiac arrest in the out-of-hospital/prehospital environment.

 Scene management